yeagerai/genworlds/docs/docs/genworlds-framework/objects.md

 # Objects

+Objects in GenWorlds play a crucial role in facilitating interaction between agents.
+Every object defines a unique set of events, enabling agents to accomplish specific tasks and work together in a dynamic environment.
+Objects can be in an agent's vicinity or can be part of their inventory, expanding the scope of possible interactions.

-Objects are the entities that agents interact with.
-Each object defines a set of events that the agents can use to interact with them to accomplish their goals.
+Agents are designed to adapt dynamically, learning about nearby objects, understanding the event definitions, and determining the best way to interact with them to achieve their goals.

-Agents dynamically learn about nearby objects, and figure out how to use them based on the events that these objects define.
-Furthermore, objects can be held in an agent's inventory, providing an added layer of interaction.
+Objects can be then subclassed to achieve different purposes, for example 'token bearers' or 'tools'.
+A 'token bearer', like a microphone in a podcast studio, can be passed around among agents, and the agent currently holding the token (or the microphone) gets the ability to perform a unique action, such as speaking to the audience.

+A 'tool', on the other hand, can execute specific functions such as calling external APIs, running complex calculations, or triggering unique events in the world.

 :::tip Objects